 5 FREE Things to Do in Southern California

-Sightseeing is such a great way for host families to bond with their students, creating shared memories and exploring the best the United States has to offer!
+Sightseeing is such a great way for host families to bond with their foreign exchange students, creating shared memories and exploring the best the United States has to offer!
 Each family’s city has its own local character and sightseeing opportunities, but it’s always fun to venture a little further and take a student to see some of the more iconic sightseeing locations in a host family’s geographic region.
 Whether it’s a day trip into San Francisco, a weekend trip to visit the nation’s capital, or an outing to a major museum, students love to add to their list of things they got to see and do while in the U.S., and host families get the opportunity to be a tourist in their own city, sometimes experiencing these places themselves for the first time!

 While AmeriStudent has host families and students all over the U.S., many are here in Southern California.
 Here are five FREE sightseeing ideas for host families looking to show their students around L.A.!